dev-SR/exercise/C++/1.1pointers/README.md

 - References **cannot have a null value** assigned but pointer can.
 - References are safer and easier to use:
   1. **Safer**: Since references must be initialized, wild references like wild pointers are unlikely to exist.
 It is still possible to have references that don’t refer to a valid location (See questions 5 and 6 in the below exercise)
-  2. **Easier to use**: References don’t need a dereferencing operator(`*`) to access the value.
-They can be used like normal variables. `‘&’` operator is needed only at the time of declaration.
-Also, members of an object reference can be accessed with dot operator (‘.’), unlike pointers where arrow operator (->) is needed to access members.
+  2. **Easier to use**: A pointer needs to be dereferenced with `*` to access the memory location it points to, whereas a reference can be used directly.
+A pointer to a class/struct uses `‘->’` (arrow operator) to access its members whereas a reference uses a `‘.’` (dot operator)

 #### When to use What